-- 1. Configure Metric Server on the Load Balancer machine. - a.
+- a.
 Start dsserver.
 Start the executor, and add clusters, ports and servers to your configuration. - b.
 Start the manager.
-Issue the command: - dscontrol manager start manager.log port where port is the RMI port chosen for all the Metric Server agents to run on.
-The default RMI port that is set in the metricserver.cmd file is 10004.
+Issue the command: dscontrol manager start manager.log port - where port is the RMI port chosen for all the Metric Server agents to run on.
+The default RMI port that is set in the metricserver.cmd file is 10004. - c.

-c.
 Add the system metric script to the cluster.
-Issue the command:

-dscontrol metric add cluster@systemMetric

-systemMetric is the name of the script (residing on the back-end server) which should run on each of the servers in the configuration under the specified cluster.
+Issue the command: dscontrol metric add cluster@systemMetric systemMetric is the name of the script (residing on the back-end server) which should run on each of the servers in the configuration under the specified cluster.
 Two scripts are provided for the customer - cpuload and memload - or you can create custom system metric scripts.

+Tip: For Site Selector, cpuload and memload run automatically.
 The script contains a command which should return a numeric value in the range of 0-100 or a value of -1 if the server is down.
 This numeric value should represent a load measurement, not an availability value.

-Note: Windows If the name of your System Metric script has an extension other than \triangle .exe \triangle , you must specify the full name of the file (for example, \triangle mysystemscript.bat \triangle).
+Note: If the name of your System Metric script has an extension other than .exe, you must specify the full name of the file (for example, mysystemscript.bat).
 This is due to a Java limitation.